 Erected 2010 by Alabama Tourism Department and the City of Clay.

 Location.
+33° 42.022′ N, 86° 36.204′ W. Marker is in Clay, Alabama, in Jefferson County.
+Marker is on Springville Road (County Road 30) north of Deerfoot Parkway, on the right when traveling north.
+Marker located in front of the Clay City Hall.
 Touch for map.
 Marker is at or near this postal address: 6757 Old Springville Road, Clay AL 35048, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 Clay Methodist Cemetery (approx. 0.2 miles away); Wear Cemetery (approx. 1.2 miles away); Mount Calvary Cemetery (approx. 3.2 miles away); Pioneer Massey Cemetery (approx. 3.7 miles away); The Cahaba Heart River of Alabama (approx. 4.3 miles away); Pinson, Alabama (approx. 4.6 miles away); Jefferson Warriors (approx. 4.6 miles away); Trussville Furnace (approx. 4.9 miles away).
 Touch for a list and map of all markers in Clay.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 11, 2010, by Timothy Carr of Birmingham, Alabama.
-This page has been viewed 766 times since then and 23 times this year.
+It was originally submitted on November 11, 2010, by Timothy Carr of Birmingham, Alabama.
+This page has been viewed 833 times since then and 4 times this year.
 Last updated on May 29, 2015, by J. Makali Bruton of Querétaro, Mexico.
 Photos: 1, 2, 3, 4, 5, 6, 7, 8. submitted on November 11, 2010, by Timothy Carr of Birmingham, Alabama. • Bill Pfingsten was the editor who published this page.